California College of the Arts

 The California College of the Arts (CCA) is a private art school in San Francisco, California.
 It was founded in Berkeley, California in 1907 and moved to a historic estate in Oakland, California in 1922.
 In 1996, it opened a second campus in San Francisco; in 2022, the Oakland campus was closed and merged into the San Francisco campus.
 CCA enrolls approximately 1,239 undergraduates and 380 graduate students.
+In January 2026, CCA president David Howse announced the college will be closing at the end of the 2026–2027 academic year, with Vanderbilt University taking over the campus.